Soldier of the Night

 In January 1950, Westerling launched a coup d’etat against the fledgling Indonesian government.
 His soldiers in Bandung defeated the Siliwangi Division (the Republic’s best troops) and took control of the city.
 The coup fizzled when the force he led personally, tasked with seizing Jakarta, failed to receive an expected shipment of weapons.
 Having prepared for exfiltration like any properly trained commando, Westerling slipped out of Java, spent jail time in Singapore while the Indonesians tried vainly to extradite him, and finally made his way to Europe.

-The memoir’s final chapter assesses the state of Indonesia in 1952, which, to Westerling’s mind, is dire.
+The memoir’s final chapter surveys the state of Indonesia in 1952, which, to Westerling’s mind, is dire.
 He sees a country of seventy-five millions tyrannized, ill-governed, and in peril of communist takeover.
 History shows this last concern was not merely Cold War paranoia.
 The Red coup attempt that he foresaw did take place in 1965, provoking reprisal massacres by the Indonesian Army that, combined, rank as one of the great mass murder campaigns of the 20th century.

 Westerling concludes by professing affection for the people of Indonesia, albeit with a slightly sinister edge: